 - Independent Life: One of the salient advantages of an S Corporation in Missouri is that it enjoys an independent life.
-The death or incapacity of a stockholder will not disturb operations of the business.
+The death or incapacitation of a stockholder will not disturb operations of the business.

-- Sales Tax Exemption For Manufacturers: One of the business incentives programs for a startup company Missouri LLC is the exemption on state sales tax and local use tax.
+- Sales Tax Exemption For Manufacturers: One of the business incentives programs for a startup company in Missouri LLC is the exemption on state sales tax and local use tax.

-- Limited Liability: If you register a new business in Missouri as a LLC then you will be able to enjoy limited liability protection.
+- Limited Liability: If you register a new business in Missouri as an LLC then you will be able to enjoy limited liability protection.
 This means claimants can sue the LLC and not the owner or investors.

 Advantage#2: Business Incentives

-The number of small business in Missouri grew from 507,712 in 2015 to 523,459 in 2017 while the annual growth rate witnessed by the state grew from 2.3% in 2016 to 3.6% in 2017.
+The number of small business in Missouri grew from 507,712 in 2015 to 523,459 in 2017 while the annual growth rate witnessed by the state was from 2.3% in 2016 to 3.6% in 2017.
 Business and economic growth has been driven by a variety of business incentives provided through state based programs.
 Once you register a new business in Missouri, you will be able to qualify for most of the programs.
 Let’s look at some of the top programs in this state: